-The school principal or designee shall establish reasonable regulations governing the time, place, and manner of student distribution of literature.
+The school principal or designee shall establish reasonable regulations governing the time, place, and manner of student distribution of literature of non-school-sponsored materials.
+The regulation shall:

-The regulations shall:

-- 1. Be narrowly drawn to promote orderly administration of school activities by preventing disruption and may not be designed to stifle expression; - Be uniformly applied to all forms of literature; - Allow no interference with classes or school activities; - 4.
+- 1. Be narrowly drawn to promote orderly administration of school activities by preventing disruption and may not be designed to stifle expression; - 2.
+Be uniformly applied to all forms of non-school-sponsored materials; - 3.
+Allow no interference with classes or school activities; - 4.
 Specify times and places where distribution may and may not occur; and - 5.
 Not inhibit a person's right to accept or reject any literature distributed in accordance with the regulations.